jgilbert01/aws-lambda-stream/README.md

 However, be aware that most of the aws-sdk batch apis do not succeed or fail as a unit.
 Therefore you either have to selectively retry the failed requests and/or ensure that these calls are idempotent.
 Therefore I usually try to first optimize using the `parellel` feature and then move onto `batch` if needs be.

-_I will look at adding selective retry as a feature of this library._

 ### Grouping / Reducing
 Another way to increase throughput is by grouping related events and thereby reducing the number external calls you will need to make.
 The Highland.js [group](https://caolan.github.io/highland/#group) feature allows us to easily group related records.
 The `toGroupUows` utility provided by this library formats these into batched units of work so that we can easily raise a `fault` for a group and `resubmit` the group.